Archaic — Branding

 Moodboard featuring logos for Roland, Moog, Akai, Sweetwater, Panasonic, and Walkman.
 Album covers for Discovery (Daft Punk), Cross (Justice), Endtroducing (DJ Shadow), Since I Left You (The Avalanches), Paul's Boutique (Beastie Boys).
 Pictures of vintage

-Sketches & Ideation
+Sketches & Type

 Sketches and ideation for Archaic logo